Updated January 2020: Added the new Amazon Fire TV Stick 4K.

 There's one small caveat here, though.

-We recommend getting the Roku Ultra, which can be had for less than $100.
+We recommend getting the Roku Ultra, which can be had for about $100.
 It's Roku's most powerful box, and that makes a difference.
 First, it's got 4K resolution and HDR.
 Even if your TV doesn't do either of those today, you'll be future-proofed for when you upgrade.
 Second is that you don't want a laggy experience — and sticks just aren't as powerful as Roku Ultra.

 Beyond that, you'll have access to pretty much every streaming service available, save for anything you've bought in iTunes.